Lincoln Bedroom: George W. Bush renovation

 During the administration of George W. Bush the new curator, William Allman, along with new Bush appointees to the Committee for the Preservation of the White House, including Bush family decorator Ken Blasingame, continued the process of renovation.
 A boldly patterned Renaissance Revival patterned carpet was created for the room.
 The wallpaper became a compromise, using the diamond pattern found in the historic engravings and painting, but eschewing the deep Victorian color palette found in the oil painting for a much lighter off-white color favored by the Bush family in many of the White House rooms they refurbished.

 The crown-shaped canopy hood which originally held the canopy of the Lincoln bed was recreated, and the lace and silk and wool velvet bed drapes were accurately recreated, including hand-made fringe and tassels based upon 19th-century photographs.
 New gilded window valances in the Rococo Revival style were created in place of those shown in engravings, drawings and a painting made during Lincoln's presidency.

+Trump bathroom renovation

+On October 31, 2025, news outlets published photos of a 1940s art deco green tile style to black and white polished Statuary marble renovation of the suite's bathroom; no official cost was disclosed, and one independent analysis later estimated a low-to-mid six-figure range for the work.